dchristie75/SSD1306-Monochrome-OLED/index.md

 Today the enclosure for the Broadcom development platform is due, as outlined in my [project schedule](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Project_Schedule.mpp).
 After acquiring the CorelDraw design files, I worked hard to edit these files to suite my project design.
 [Here](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Pi2Case.cdr) is the edited file to suite my Broadcom development platform and stackable header with sensor.
 I am satisfied with the finished product as the enclosure is tall enough to house my sensor while providing enough protection for its contents.
 [Here](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Index_src/PiCase.jpg) is a view of the finish product.

 As I complete this milestone, I am pleased to report that the project remains on track.
-My [financial status](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Hardware_Production_Budget.xlsx) remains unchanged as the acrylic material for the case and the laser cutting was done through to the prototype lab.
+My [financial status](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Hardware_Production_Budget.xlsx) remains unchanged as the acrylic material for the case and the laser cutting was done through the prototype lab.

 ### November 13th, 2018 (Week 11)